autowarefoundation/autoware.universe/docs/porting-to-ROS2.md

     tf_buffer_.setCreateTimerInterface(cti);
     ...
     // In the function processing data
-    auto tf_future = tf_buffer_.waitForTransform(a, b, msg_time, std::chrono::milliseconds(1000), [this](const std::shared_future<geometry_msgs::msg::TransformStamped>& tf){
+    auto tf_future = tf_buffer_.waitForTransform(a, b, msg_time, std::chrono::milliseconds(0), [this](auto){});
-        // Here the future is available
-    });

-The callback will always be called, but only after some time: when the transform becomes available or when the timeout is reached.
-In the latter case, if the transform is not ready yet, calling `.get()` on the future will throw a `tf2::TimeoutException`.

-The `waitForTransform()` function will return immediately and also return a future.
-However, calling `.get()` or `.wait()` on that future does not respect the timeout.
-That is, it will wait however long it takes until a transform arrives and never throw an exception.
+    auto status = tf_future.wait_for(timeout_);
+    if (status == std::future_status::deferred) {
+      // This never happened in experiments
+    } else if (status == std::future_status::timeout) {
+      // The transform did not arrive within the timeout duration } else {
+      // The transform is here, and can now be accessed without triggering the waiting-infinitely bug auto transform = tf_future.get();
+    }

+The `waitForTransform()` function will return immediately.
+Note that the timeout passed to `waitForTransform()` does not matter, only the timeout passed to `wait_for()`.

+There is a bug with this when `tf2::TimeStampZero` is requested instead of a nonzero time: the status will be `ready`, but accessing the result with `get()` throws an exception.
+There is another bug where this bug is not triggered under some conditions, for extra fun.
+So do not use `waitForTransform()` with `tf2::TimeStampZero` (or any other way of saying "time 0").
+The silver lining is that this can be often avoided anyway since it is the scenario described in the section before.

+For more details, see https://github.com/nnmm/tf2_example and the [resulting table](https://docs.google.com/spreadsheets/d/1BvFIMwp0kSkQecw2dkkyj4kR9edFLRDDBBTGynHBAN8/edit?usp=sharing).

 ### Shared pointers
 Be careful in creating a `std::shared_ptr` to avoid a double-free situation when the constructor argument after porting is a dereferenced shared pointer.
 For example, if `msg` previously was a raw pointer and now is a shared pointer, the following would lead to both `msg` and `a` deleting the same resource.